haha8888haha8888/Zer00logy/README_0KO3MAIB.txt

 zer00logy_coreV04450.py

 You may:
-- View, reproduce, and study the code for educational purposes
+- View, reproduce for educational purposes, and study the code for educational purposes
 - Run Ai Systems Through Lessons and verifier systems and Learn Zero-ology & Zer00logy & Varia Math Series & Void-Math OS
 - Host on GitHub or Archive.org

 You may NOT:
 - Use for commercial purposes without explicit written permission unless a credited co-author AI system.
 - Modify or redistribute without explicit written permission unless a credited co-author AI system.